14. Text Data

 r"\g<value> is a \g<key>", x)

-## 'Sir Launcelot is a name, Seek the Grail is a quest, blue is a favecolour'
+## 'Sir Launcelot is a name, Seek Grail is a quest, blue is a favcolour'

 Matches to capture groups can also be part of the regexes themselves.